shredthaGNAR/list-of-my-starred-repos/README.md

 * [akshat46/FlyingFox](https://github.com/akshat46/FlyingFox): An opinionated set of configurations for firefox.
 * [avindra/fndr](https://github.com/avindra/fndr): An Internet helper to wrangle multiple search providers, extract social media ids, perform reverse image search and more.
 * [VigoKrumins/folder-icons](https://github.com/VigoKrumins/folder-icons): Custom folder icons for macOS & Windows
+* [UrielAbergel/Follow_The_Image--ComputerVision](https://github.com/UrielAbergel/Follow_The_Image--ComputerVision): Search system, the system receives as input a picture of a person, and finds all his pictures in the destination folder or on the computer, the system will emit all the pictures in which the person appeared
 * [aemi-dev/Fonts](https://github.com/aemi-dev/Fonts): What you ever looked for.
 * [fontsource/fontsource](https://github.com/fontsource/fontsource): Self-host Open Source fonts in neatly bundled NPM packages.
 * [AveYo/fox](https://github.com/AveYo/fox): Firefox stuff